Remove What Dulls Your Light: A Detox of Toxins, Alcohol, and Plastics

 Some of these are hard to let go of.
 Others are hard to even see.

-Alcohol often holds deep emotional ties—used to soothe, to numb, to belong.
+Alcohol often holds deep emotional ties—used to soothe, numb, and belong.
 Letting go can feel like tearing away a lifeline.
 But the truth is, alcohol slowly erodes the very systems it pretends to soothe—damaging your gut, depleting your brain of calming neurotransmitters, and weakening your body's ability to detox and restore.

 Other toxins are quieter.